Stuffed squash: Canada

+Egypt

+Mahshi kosa (محشي كوسا) is a traditional stuffed squash dish eaten in Egypt, it is a type of dolma consisting of squash that is cored and stuffed with a seasoned filling of rice and herbs.
+The stuffing typically includes short-grain rice mixed with parsley, dill, and cilantro, flavored with cumin, coriander, salt, and black pepper.
+The squash are then gently simmered in a spiced tomato sauce, allowing the rice to absorb the liquid while the zucchini becomes tender.

+Levant

 In the Levant, this dish is flavoured with mint and garlic.
 In Cyprus, the flowers of the marrow are also stuffed.

 The cultivar is called 'Cousa' in Robinson and Decker-Walters (1997) p.
 77: "Some summer squash cultivars, e.g. the vegetable marrows (Cucurbita pepo) are consumed when almost mature.
 In the Middle East, nearly mature fruits of 'Cousa' are stuffed with meat and other ingredients, then baked".